timothyleejin/tp/docs/UserGuide.md

 **Example Input:** <br>
 ```
-fav 1  // adds the 1st person in listed in the contact list to favourites
+fav 1
 ```
+This input adds the 1st person listed in the contact list to favourites.<br><br>
 **Expected Output:** <br>
 ```
 Marked John Deez as favourite.